To start off, and to make a point, I’m going to share a joke that I found…

-In answering this week’s Wordless Wednesday trivia question, the average adult laughs 17 times each day.
+The average adult laughs 17 times each day.
 Find this hard to believe?
 Well, if you’re thinking this is too much laughter, the fact that a 3 year-old will laugh an average of 300 times per day will ground you.
 Embrace your inner child and laugh more, silly!

-What?
-Not taking me seriously?
 Too busy for a little laughter?